 Mourning Beloveth on Facebook ->

 From the Stockholm suburbs came a masterpiece in melodic death/doom metal, dense with layering and complex patterns, yet full with emotion.
 Every song on this album feels like a journey, it really is something else.
 The only album on the list that competes with “Brave Murder Day” for me.

 The peak of the contemporary melodic death/doom metal style.
 Daylight Dies are true Katatonia worshippers presenting songs as well written and well produced as they are atmospheric.
 The top notch lyricism is a nice icing on the cake.

 Doom:VS – Dead Words Speak (2008)

-I’m not a big fan of funeral doom metal, but if I’d pick an album I’d always pick this one.
+I’m not a big fan of funeral doom metal (at least compared to death/doom overall), but if I’d pick an album I’d always pick this one.
 It’s a dreadfully sad and slow album, crowned by Johan Ericson’s passionate vocal performance.
 The title track is especially massive.

 Hamferð – Evst (2013)